 The company is on the verge of offering a DIY program where you would be able to receive the raw ingredients and recipe and cook the food yourself in your own kitchen, further reducing the risk of contamination and providing a genuine stepping stone to preparing your own dog food.
 If you’re interested, you can keep an eye on the company’s website for more details.

-Best The Farmer’s Dog Food Recipes
+The Farmer’s Dog Food Recipes

 The company makes only three recipes, but we want to give you some details about each option and why you might choose that one for your pet.
-You can find each recipe by going through the questionaire directly on their website.
+You can find each recipe by going through the questionnaire directly on their website.

 Turkey and Parsnip